Blog / Refund abuse, Promo abuse

 Closely linked to refund abuse, returns abuse is when a customer uses your returns policy so much that it becomes unprofitable.
 Sometimes customers don’t realize what they’re doing is wrong.
 You also get genuine but opportunistic customers actively exploiting loopholes in your terms and conditions.

 At the other end of the scale, we have returns fraud.
 This is outright malicious organized fraud for profit.
-In fact, sophisticated returns fraud is an entire industry!
+In fact, sophisticated returns fraud is an entire industry, and it is also available as a type of fraud-as-a-service, with consumers colluding with professional criminals to split the profit.

 Why should you be concerned about returns abuse?